 There is no surer way to gain someone’s attention than by telling them a compelling story – a story with meaning and depth; one which they will always want to re-tell.
 The Izesan!
-App contains audiobooks of African folklore and traditional stories which will not only teach students the proper pronunciation, accent and tones of languages, but also allow them to meaningfully engage with the culture.
+The app contains audiobooks of African folklore and traditional stories wh, ich will not only teach students the proper pronunciation, accent and tones of languages but also allow them to meaningfully engage with the culture.

-The importance of folklore and oral traditions have been highlighted by historians as not only relaying significant historical occurrences, but also a society’s worldview – the messages they share with each other, and the meaning they ascribe to people, places, and events.
+The importance of folklore and oral traditions have been highlighted by historians as not only relaying significant historical occurrences, but also a society’s worldview – the messages they share, and the meaning they ascribe to people, places, and events.

 Further Izesan!
 Developments